Managing Sub-Workspaces | HeyGen Academy

 Key controls include:

-Assigning credits per sub-workspace gives admins better visibility, cost control, and flexibility.
-You can also delete a sub-workspace from this menu if needed.
+Assigning credits to each sub-workspace gives admins better visibility, cost control, and flexibility.
+You can also delete a sub-workspace from this menu if required.

 Share assets across sub-workspaces